Indezine Logo

 Applying a Theme in PowerPoint applies Theme Colors, Theme Fonts, Theme Effects, Theme Backdrops, and much more.
 However there are scenarios in which you really don't require such a complete makeover or metamorphosis.
 In that case, you can still apply Theme Colors and Theme Fonts and leave all other Theme attributes unchanged.

-We showed you how you can apply a Theme in Office 2013 to a PowerPoint, Word, or Excel files -- in this tutorial, we'll look at how you can apply Theme Colors and Theme Fonts only in PowerPoint 2013.
+We showed you how you can apply a Theme in Office 2013 to a PowerPoint, Word, or Excel files.
+In this tutorial, we'll look at how you can apply Theme Colors and Theme Fonts only in PowerPoint 2013 for PowerPoint.

 More button